-- A. Have direct input into standards of nursing education and influence in the educational process. - B. Influence healthcare, nursing education, and practice through legislation activities as appropriate. - C. Promote and encourage participation in community affairs and activities as appropriate. - D. Represent nursing students to the consumer, institutions and other organizations.

-- E. Promote and encourage recruitment efforts, participation in student activities and educational opportunities regardless of race, color, creed, sex, national origin, economic status, age or lifestyle. - F. Promote and encourage student participation in interdisciplinary activities. - G. Promote and encourage membership in a professional nursing organization such as the American Nurses Association, National Organization for Associate Degree Nursing International council of Nurses, as well as other nursing and related healthcare organization. - H. Provide a pre-professional organization on the local level and encourage participation in meeting and activities. - I. To aid in the growth and development of the individual student by developing leadership qualities.
+- A. Have direct input into standards of nursing education and influence in the educational process. - B. Influence healthcare, nursing education, and practice through legislation activities as appropriate. - C. Promote and encourage participation in community affairs and activities as appropriate. - D. Represent nursing students to the consumer, institutions and other organizations.Promote and encourage recruitment efforts, participation in student activities and educational opportunities regardless of race, color, creed, sex, national origin, economic status, age or lifestyle. - E. Promote and encourage student participation in interdisciplinary activities. - F. Promote and encourage membership in a professional nursing organization such as the American Nurses Association, National Organization for Associate Degree Nursing International council of Nurses, as well as other nursing and related healthcare organizations. - G. Provide a pre-professional organization on the local level and encourage participation in meetings and activities. - H. To aid in the growth and development of the individual student by developing leadership qualities.